DevProgress/i-like-hillary-but/_issues/isnt-hillary-too-sick.md

 Q: Why did they say she was suffering from heat exhaustion rather than pneumonia?

 A: Hillary's illness at the 9/11 event was a result of overheating and overexertion, which is not uncommon when battling an infection like pneumonia.
 Thus the initial statement given by the campaign was accurate.
-Like a number of Americans, Hillary chose to continue working, even when ill, and did not share the information regarding her illness widely across the campaign.
+Like many Americans, Hillary chose to continue working, even when ill, and did not share the information regarding her illness widely across the campaign.
 [It was only after this incident that Secretary Clinton and her campaign chose to spread the news of her illness and have her doctor comment further on her condition.](http://www.nbcnews.com/politics/2016-election/hillary-clinton-falls-ill-9-11-memorial-n-y-n646376)